BillJr99/Ursinus-CS173/_pages/syllabus.md

   course_start_date: "2020/09/07"
   course_end_date: "2020/12/15"
   course_description: "Introduction to the field of computer science.
 Topics include: methods for computational problem solving, algorithm development techniques, processes for development of new technologies, and programming projects of increasing complexity in a high-level language with emphasis on good programming style.
 The course also includes exposure to advanced topics in computer science such as graphics, human-computer interaction, and software engineering.
 Recommended for students in mathematics; business and economics; and the natural sciences.
 No prior computer programming experience is assumed.
 Offered every semester.
 Three hours of lecture and one hour of laboratory per week."
+  welcome_message: "Welcome to CS173!
+In this course, we will explore together the ways in which computing positively affects our lives and helps us to understand and to interact with the world around us.
+We will learn to automate powerful functionality through the use of programming fundamentals.
+We will connect these fundamentals to underlying theory of Mathematics and Computer Science, and learn to apply that theory for good."
   class_meets_days:
     isM: true
     isT: true